quangis/transforge/docs/manual.md

 example, as it was the motivating use case for the library.
 However, you can apply it to any other domain.

-To create a transformation language, you declare transformation
-operators: the atomic steps with which more complex procedures are described.
+Transformation *operators* are the atomic steps with which more complex procedures are described.
 For example, if you have a `NearObject` tool for selecting the nearest object, you could describe it in terms of operators like `minimum` and `distance`.
 Alternatively, you could declare a monolithic operator `select_nearest_object` that describes the entire tool 'atomically'.
 The amount of detail you go into is entirely up to you, because the operators don't necessarily specify anything about *implementation*: they instead represent *conceptual* steps at whatever level of granularity is suitable for your purpose.

-[^1]: Just as with transformation operators, type operators don't
-    necessarily correspond to concrete data types --- they only capture some important conceptual properties.
-That is, when a procedure involves a `Ratio` concept, that also covers `Object`s that happen to have a `Ratio` property.
+### Concept types

 The names of the operators should provide a hint to their intended semantics.
 However, they have no formal content besides their *type signature*.
 This signature indicates what sort of concepts it transforms.
 For instance, the `distance` transformation might transform two *objects* to a *value*.
 Such concepts are represented with *type operators*.
-So, before defining a transformation language, we should understand how these work.
+So, before going into transformation operators, we should understand how these work.

 Let's start by importing the library:

     >>> import transformation_algebra as ct

+[^1]: Just as with transformation operators, type operators don't
+    necessarily correspond to concrete data types --- they only capture some important conceptual properties.
+That is, when a procedure involves a `Ratio` concept, that also covers `Object`s that happen to have a `Ratio` property.

 Base type operators can be thought of as atomic concepts.
 In our case, that could be an *object* or an *ordinal value*.
 They are declared using